outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - relevance of intelligence (successful learning/thinking) & disease (unsuccessful learning/thinking/stressor-handling): https://www.quantamagazine.org/brain-cells-break-their-dna-to-learn-more-quickly-20210830/

   - add to science
+    - 'sets of n particles' that act in aligned ways like 'components of a temporary local field/lattice having n points'
+    - 'ozone hole' was a specific structure that gave people one achievable goal to aim for so they could organize resources around achieving that goal
     - what ratio of gene copies is required to offset cancerous processes/responses without interfering with non-cancerous process
       - can junk dna be altered to fix sub-optimal ratios?
       - are some dna copies acting as 'placeholders' that prevent other copies from being made or prevent certain illnesses